-This low carb take on a traditional Tres Leches Cake is a real show stopper!
-A simple spongecake soaked in sweetened milk and topped with homemade whipped cream is sure to please everyone.
-Serve it topped with fresh berries, a dusting of cinnamon – or my favorite, frozen cherries!
+This Keto and Gluten Free take on a Tres Leches Cake is a real show stopper!
+A simple sponge cake soaked in sweetened milk and topped with homemade whipped cream is sure to please everyone.
+Serve it topped with fresh berries, a dusting of cinnamon – or my favorite, fresh cherries!

 This Mom’s Menu is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 This post may be sponsored or contain affiliate links but all opinions are my own.
 I may earn money from purchases made through the links shared here (at no additional cost to you)